awsdocs/amazon-s3-userguide/doc_source/access-bucket-intro.md

 Amazon S3 has a set of dual\-stack endpoints, which support requests to S3 buckets over both Internet Protocol version 6 \(IPv6\) and IPv4\.
 For more information, see [Making requests over IPv6](ipv6-access.md)\.

-## Accessing a bucket through S3 Access Points<a name="accessing-bucket-through-s3-access-point"></a>
+## Accessing a bucket through S3 access points<a name="accessing-bucket-through-s3-access-point"></a>

 In addition to accessing a bucket directly, you can access a bucket through an access point\.
-For more information about the S3 Access Points feature, see [Managing data access with Amazon S3 access points](access-points.md)\.
+For more information about the S3 access points feature, see [Managing data access with Amazon S3 access points](access-points.md)\.

-S3 Access Points only support virtual\-host\-style addressing\.
+S3 access points only support virtual\-host\-style addressing\.
 To address a bucket through an access point, use the following format\.

 ```
 https://AccessPointName-AccountId.s3-accesspoint.region.amazonaws.com.